mparpaillon/character-composer/README.md

 To test the script, try to change the `player.json` ability scores for instance or the elf dexterity bonus in `elf.json` You can edit all the json files as you like and even add classes, races, etc

+## Conditions

+This program can handle conditions
+@todo Add example

 ## Alteration and override

 We have to handle 2 behaviors: